 3. You aren't keeping up with the times.

 The world evolves, people evolve.
 Your business can't stand still and expect to see the same success it's seen over the years without growing and moving forward.
 When I say growing and moving forward, I'm not talking about staff size and profit margins.
-I'm talking about keeping your business on track by staying relevant.
+I'm talking about keeping your business strategy on track by staying relevant.
+Worker smarter, not harder.

-You need to make sure you are meeting your customers needs.
-The second you do that, you're not longer needed.
-So keep aware of changes in your customers buying habits and ensure that you are the answer they need to fulfill the need they have.
+You need to make sure you are meeting your customer's needs.
+The second you do that, you're no longer needed.
+So keep aware of changes in your customer's buying habits and ensure that you are the answer to fulfill the need they have.
 Remain focused on your ideal client and you won't lose sight of this.

 What did I just read?